 The question of whether a physician breached the duty of care, then, often hinges on competing testimony provided by expert witnesses as to the applicable standard of care and whether the conduct in question failed to meet that standard.

 To establish legal causation, the plaintiff must show that the breach was both the “cause in fact” and the “proximate cause” of the injury.

 The duty of care in negligence claims is a hypothetical standard by which the court judges the conduct of the defendant to determine whether he or she had an obligation to act differently.
 In the hospital setting, physicians have a duty to provide care with the same skill and diligence as a reasonably competent physician in the same specialty or field of practice would under similar circumstances.
 Failure to meet this standard constitutes a breach of the physician’s duty of care.
 In most cases, for this duty to exist, a physician-patient relationship must have been established.

 In order to determine whether a physician has breached the duty of care, an expert witness must testify as to the applicable standard in court.
 In the majority of states, physicians are judged by a national standard of care that all physicians in the same specialty would be expected to follow.
-However, in a significant number of states, physicians are judged by what other physicians in ...
+However, in a significant number of states, physicians are judged by what other ...